-Such agreements do not make the ASRC, or its Groups or members, liable for prosecution.
+4.1.4 Such agreements do not make the ASRC, or its Groups or members, liable for prosecution.

-Such agreements do not restrict ASRC officers or members in caring for the safety of victims or search and rescue personnel.
+4.1.5 Such agreements do not restrict ASRC officers or members in caring for the safety of subjects or search and rescue personnel.

-Such agreements do not place ASRC personnel involuntarily in situations such that the ASRC personnel cannot decline to follow directions they consider unnecessarily dangerous to victims or to search and rescue personnel, or deleterious to the goals of the mission.
+4.1.6 Such agreements do not place ASRC members involuntarily in situations such that the ASRC personnel cannot decline to follow directions they consider unnecessarily dangerous to subjects or to search and rescue personnel, or deleterious to the goals of the mission.

-Parliamentary Authority

-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the ASRC and Groups in all cases to which they are applicable and in which they are not inconsistent with the ASRC Articles of Incorporation, Bylaws, or any special rules of order the ASRC may adopt.

-Copies of the Articles of Incorporation, Bylaws, and any special rules of order of the ASRC shall be made available on request to every member of the ASRC and be posted on the ASRC web site.

-Copies of any Group Constitution, Bylaws, special rules of order, or other governing rules shall be available to any Group member, and copies shall be made available on request to the Secretary of the ASRC.

-Wherever the ASRC or a Group has a Group web site, copies of such constitutional documents shall be posted thereon and so made available to all Certified Members.

 Article IV.
 Finances

-Sources
+1. Sources